Spatial Mapping

 Alignment for Mapping

 Alignment of the electron beam, cathodoluminescence system, and sample are critical to achieving maps with the highest signal-to-noise ratio and, often, the best spatial resolution.
-Please refer to the alignment discussion to discover why this is critical and the steps to take to capture the highest quality maps.
+Please refer to the alignment discussion to discover why this is critical and the steps to capture the highest-quality maps.

-Go from the quality on the left to the clarity of the right.
+Go from the quality on the left to the clarity on the right.

 Collecting Maps